eypidan/miniSQL/README.md

-# miniSQL
+## BufferManager

-This is the project of miniSQL.
+This is the BufferManager part of miniSQL.

-#### division of labor
-- Wang Interpreter
-- Chen Api + Index Manager
-- Lou  Record Manager + Catalog Manager
-- Pang Buffer Manager